berrym/lair-chat/TRANSPORT_REFACTORING_PLAN.md

 2. Add the new dependencies to Cargo.toml *(✅ COMPLETED)*
 3. Create the core interfaces and data structures *(✅ COMPLETED)*
 4. Implement the concrete classes *(🔄 PARTIALLY COMPLETED - ConnectionManager and TcpTransport done)*
-5. Add unit tests for the new components *(✅ COMPLETED - Connection establishment tests added)*
+5. Add unit tests for the new components *(✅ COMPLETED - Connection establishment and AES-GCM encryption tests added)*
 6. Create the compatibility layer *(❌ TODO)*
 7. Migrate existing code gradually *(❌ TODO)*